The Historical Construction of Body Norms

 10. Limitations

-This paper recognises:
+This analysis recognises:

 • cultural variation across societies

-• complexity of historical influences
+• complexity of historical processes

 • evolving interpretations of the human body